-- You can use this chicken marinade for grilling (it would be excellent with my Grilled Chicken Sandwich or these Grilled Chicken Tenders), for baking (try it with my Baked Chicken Breast), or for Air Fryer Chicken Breast.
+- You can use this simple chicken marinade for grilling (it would be excellent with my Grilled Chicken Sandwich or these Grilled Chicken Tenders), for baking (try it with my Baked Chicken Breast), or for Air Fryer Chicken Breast.

 What is a Marinade?

-- A marinade is a mixture of ingredients that generally contains an oil, acid, and a variety of spices and is used for soaking cuts of meat prior to cooking.
+- A marinade is a mixture of ingredients that generally contains an oil, acid, and a variety of spices, and soaks cuts of meat prior to cooking.

 - Marinades flavor the meat, make the meat more tender and moist, and can help prevent the meat from drying out as easily.

-- You can marinade meat for as little as 15 minutes or up to 24 hours, depending upon the marinade ingredients.
+- You can marinate meat for as little as 15 minutes or up to 24 hours, depending on the marinade ingredients.